lexingxie/cmLab/content/post/activites_cave_and_cherry.md

 ---
 title: "Wombeyan Caves and National Cherry Festival"
-description: "We explored Australian caves and picked cherries in the second half of 2016."
+description: "We explore Australian caves and cherries in the second half of 2016."
 date: "2016-12-15"
 draft: false
 categories: